MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Feeds_ProfessionalServices.md

 To get started with Professional Services ads, you'll need to create a Search campaign with a Responsive Search ad that functions as a placeholder.
 Then, you'll create a [dynamic data feed file](hlp_BA_CONC_FeedsAttributes_ProfessionalServices.md) where you'll reference the campaign.
 We create your Professional Services ads by pulling information from your feed file to generate ad copy and we use the Responsive Search ad's settings for targeting and optimization.

 > [!NOTE]
 > The campaign you create will always be a Professional Services ads campaign.
-You cannot use this campaign for any other purpose now or at a later time—it'll always be used as a Professional Services ads campaign.
+You cannot use this campaign for any other purpose now or at a later timeâ€”it'll always be used as a Professional Services ads campaign.

 1. From the navigation menu on the left, select **Create**.
 1. Choose **Drive conversions** or **Generate leads** as your campaign goal.